 The school day is from 7:55 a.m. to 3:10 p.m.

-Students may arrive at Mercy as early as 7:15 a.m. and stay as late as 5 p.m.
-If they need to stay later, a note must be on file with the Dean of Students.
+Students may arrive at Mercy as early as 7:00 a.m. and stay as late as 5 p.m.
+If they need to stay later, a note must be on file with the dean of students.

 There are many activities available at Mercy, and if we don’t have what you are looking for, we encourage you to start it!
-Just a few activities we offer include The Shield (student newspaper) and The Lance (literary magazine), computer club, cooking club, The Garnet (yearbook), creative writing, drama club, SADD (Students Against Destructive Decisions), Model Organization of American States (similar to Model United Nations), Student Council and Student Government, Dance Troupe, Pep Squad, vocal arts, and many more.
+Just a few activities we offer include The Shield (student newspaper) and The Lance (literary magazine), computer club, cooking club, The Garnet (yearbook), creative writing, Footlighters (drama club), Model Organization of American States (similar to Model United Nations), Student Council and Student Government, Dance Troupe, Pep Squad, vocal arts, and many more.

 What is required for admission to Mercy?
 What does the Admissions Office consider when evaluating applications?

-Mercy’s application for admission can be found online at https://mercyhighschool.schooladminonline.com/portal.
+Mercy’s application for admission can be found online here.

 The High School Placement Test (HSPT), offered each December by the Archdiocese of Baltimore, is required for admission to Mercy.
-You can register to take the test on either December 1, 2018 (at Mercy) or on December 8, 2018 (at another area Catholic high school) by visiting https://stsusers.com/stsusers/registration/static/baltimore.php.
 We also consider grades and standardized tests from 6th, 7th, and 8th grades, as well as teacher recommendations.

 A visit to Mercy (which includes a brief interview) is required for all applicants.
 The Admissions Office considers all materials submitted when evaluating a candidate.
 Potential students must show a solid academic background, interest in Mercy’s programs, and enthusiasm for joining the Mercy community.